South School (Reedsburg, Wisconsin)

 South School is a historic school building in the city of Reedsburg, Wisconsin.
-It was designed by Frank Moulton, and built by Flad & Moulton in 1937.
-The school was built in the Colonial Revival style.
+It was designed by Frank Moulton in the Colonial Revival style, and built in 1937.
 South School served over 250 students every year in the School District of Reedsburg, until it was closed in 2019.
-Currently the building is unused, but there has been interest in remodeling the building into apartments.
+In 2023, the building finished renovations into an 11-unit apartment building.
+The gym and a playground are now public space for the community.